AssemblyScript/website/src/basics.md

 ### Closures

 Closures are not yet supported and we are waiting for the [Function References](https://github.com/WebAssembly/function-references) 🦄 proposal (`func.bind`?) to land.
+However, since this is a crucial language feature, we may end up with a filler implementation using just linear memory earlier.

 In the meantime we recommend to restructure code so closures are not necessary, i.e. instead of writing